 Being a part of that global community has led to some international connections as well, Dr. West adds.
 “A few years ago, we had a gentleman come here from a university in Ukraine, and we gave him advice on how to start a streaming station.”
 He says experiences such as this open up that global community.
 “It’s a global sense of, ‘Yeah, these are some of the differences, but these are also the commonalities that all of us in college radio experience.'”

 Along those lines, Dr. West relayed a story from his pre-KTBL days.
 While at Sul Ross State University in Texas, the radio station there connected with a college station in Russia.
 “One of the cool things that we did was, the advisor for the Russian station and I, we exchanged signs; one was in English, and one was in Russian.”
 West says each sign read ‘No Food or Drink in the Control Room’.
 “It highlights that, yeah, we may be in completely different countries and different political systems and all this great stuff, but some of the fundamentals remain the same.”

-Dr. West says learning those broadcast fundamentals often happens more quickly in a community college environment than it would at a four-year college, where student broadcasters often aren’t on the air until their third year.
+Dr. West says learning those broadcast fundamentals often happens more quickly in a community college environment, and maybe sometimes during their stay in and around the college, (in facilities like student houses for rent) than it would at a four-year college, where student broadcasters often aren’t on the air until their third year.
 “Here at Butler, we put them on the air by the third week of their freshman fall semester,” West says.